ai598d/ROSBOT/README.md

 ## fiz_topic
 ###### Overview
-This is a basic package consists of two nodes (publsiher and sibscriber). use command  <roslaunch fiz_topic Publisher_subscriber.launch> to fire up this package.
+This is a basic package consists of two nodes (publsiher and sibscriber). use command  $ roslaunch fiz_topic Publisher_subscriber.launch to fire up this package.

 ###### list of source files
    - Publisher_subscriber.launch ( run with roslaunch command.
 The package will generate integer count )